 We began the process of restoring six acres of native vegetation in 2005 and eliminated inorganic fungicides and pesticides in 2006.
 Spiders and native birds re-appeared.
 Native birds now chase grape eating exotic birds away.
 Kangaroos, rabbits, foxes, lizards and snakes also reappeared and keep each other in balance.

-Now we farm biologically using composts and organic amendments to steadily build soil health and life.
+Now we farm organically and biologically using composts and organic amendments to steadily build soil health and life.
 This allows us to harvest fully ripe grapes earlier and at lower sugar levels leading to more balanced wines.